turingschool/front-end-curriculum/lessons/module-1/js-intro-to-unit-testing.md

 ## Learning Goals

-* Understand what testing is and why it is important
+* Explain what testing is
-* Learn a few of the various types of tests
+* Define Unit and Integration testing
-* Recognize the importance of Test Driven Development (TDD)
+* Justify the importance of Test Driven Development (TDD)
-* Understand the red/green testing workflow
+* Utilize red/green testing workflow
-* Gain the ability to read and pass tests
+* Read and pass tests

 ## Vocabulary